Phone: (760) 750-8044

-In other publications, Dr. Rivera draws from the two and a half years she spent “shadowing” and interviewing U.S. Border Patrol Agents and discusses the role of emotion, stress, and ethical decision-making for organizational members.
-Her work reaches scholarly audiences while also seeking to provide practical suggestions that can lead to more productive and just organizations, as well as more healthy employees.
+In other publications, Dr. Rivera draws from the two and a half years she spent “shadowing” and interviewing U.S. Border Patrol Agents and discusses the role of emotion, stress, and stigma for organizational members.
+Her work reaches scholarly audiences while also seeking to provide practical suggestions that can lead to more productive and just organizations, as well as more healthy employees and patients.
 Her dedication to making scholarship applicable in everyday life is also evident in her teaching philosophy.
 “My goal in teaching,” says Dr. Rivera, “is to empower students with the knowledge that communication theory provides, so that students communicate effectively and improve their world.”
 Dr. Rivera is also the faculty advisor for the Communication Society, the networking and philanthropic student organization for the department.
 If you’re interested in learning more, visit our website at: http://csusmcommsociety.weebly.com/.

 Dykstra, T. & Rivera, K. D. (Online First available September, 2015).
 Cyberactivism or Cyberbalkanization?: Dialectical tensions in an online social movement.
 Journal of Social Media Studies.

 Rivera, K. D. (2015).
 Emotional Taint: Making Sense of Emotional Dirty Work at the U.S. Border Patrol.
 Management Communication Quarterly, 29(2), 198-228.
 DOI: 10.1177/0893318914554090.

 Rivera, K. D., & Tracy, S. J. (2014).
 Embodying emotional dirty work: A messy text of Patrolling the Border.
 Qualitative Research in Organizations and Management: An International Journal, 9(3), 201-222.
 DOI 10.1108/QROM-01-2013-1135.